Motherhood (2022 Spanish film)

 Motherhood (La Maternal) is a 2022 teen drama film written and directed by Pilar Palomero starring Carla Quílez and Ángela Cervantes.

 Plot

 The plot tracks Carla, a 14-year old pregnant girl placed in a centre for teenage mothers where she hangs out with other teen classmates (Raki, Estel, Claudia, Jamila and Sheila).
 She also has to deal with the vicissitudes of her fraught relation with her mother Penélope.

 Cast

 Production

-The screenplay was penned by Pilar Palomero.
+The screenplay was written by Pilar Palomero.
 La maternal (Palomero's sophomore feature after Schoolgirls) is an Inicia Films and Bteam Prods production, with the participation of RTVE, TVC, Televisión de Aragón, and Movistar+ and support from Creative Europe's MEDIA, ICAA and ICEC.
 Julián Elizalde worked as cinematographer.

 Shooting took place in late 2021 and lasted for 8 weeks.
 Shooting locations included Los Monegros and Barcelona and its surroundings.

 Release

 The film made its world premiere at the 70th San Sebastián International Film Festival's official selection on 20 September 2022.
 It will have its international premiere at the Zurich Film Festival.
 Distributed by BTeam Pictures, it is set for an 18 November 2022 theatrical release in Spain.
 Elle Driver acquired rights for worldwide sales outside Spain and France.